grimmelm/nft/nftlaw.md

 "buy" content online, cannot be taken at face value.)

 The second problem is that this term does not play nicely with downstream transfers.
 Consider Alice and Woodchuck Labs again.
-Suppose that Suppose that Alice owns WoodChucker number 12345.
+Suppose that Alice owns WoodChucker number 12345.
 She allows Fern, a a filmmaker, to create a video series based on WoodChucker 12345.
 Those videos are derivative works under copyright law and Fern  has their own copyright in the videos.
 Now Alice decides